On June 2, 2021, the Legal Advice & Referral Center merged with the NH Pro Bono Program to form 603 Legal Aid. Learn more.

 - an Appearance form for a tenant who is being evictied.

-- an Answer and Request for Continuance for a tenant who has withheld rent.
+- an Answer and Request for Continuance for a tenant who is being evicted because they withheld rent.

 Use the links above to create your documents.